 - there was a temporary issue with the Google Servers

-Mobile Apps - Failed (Error) means the FCM sender id on Android or the Bundle ID on iOS have changed from what these devices originally subscribed under.
+Mobile Apps - Failed (Error) means the FCM keys on Android or the Bundle ID on iOS have changed from what these devices originally subscribed under.
 You will need to put the original version to what the users subscribed under to fix this.

 Please contact [email protected] with your OneSignal App ID and all the major changes you made to your site.